New Richland Odd Fellows Hall: History

 The New Richland IOOF chapter organized as Strangers Refuge Lodge Number 74 in 1880, two years before any other fraternal organization or church was established in the community.
-They met in a wood-frame building that had been constructed in 1878 before they commissioned the existing hall shortly after the turn of the 20th century.
+It met in a wood-frame building that had been constructed in 1878 before commissioning the existing hall shortly after the turn of the 20th century.

 Membership in fraternal societies like the Odd Fellows was the primary source for insurance and welfare benefits in the United States before the 1930s.
-Many, including Lodge Number 74, provided money and support to sick members as well as death benefits to their widows or orphans.
-Moreover, they were an important social outlet in small communities.
-By 1925 membership in Lodge Number 74 had grown from an initial 18 men to 75.
+Many, including Lodge Number 74, provided money and support to sick members and death benefits to their widows or orphans.
+They were an important social outlet in small communities.
+By 1925 membership in Lodge Number 74 had grown from 18 men to 75.

-Money for these benefits came from membership dues but also from rental fees.
-The New Richland Odd Fellows Hall was built as an event venue, and was often referred to as the New Richland Opera House.
+Money for these benefits came from membership dues and rental fees.
+The New Richland Odd Fellows Hall was built as an event venue, and was often called the New Richland Opera House.
 Balls, dances, plays, music performances, high school graduations, and many other events were held there.
-Church groups and other fraternal organizations rented the hall for their meetings.
+Church groups and other fraternal organizations rented the hall for meetings.

 The hall's days as a major event venue ended in 1918 when part of the building was rented out as a storefront.
 In 1924 the entire first floor was converted to a general store run by Lebanese immigrant Attalla Abraham.
-Groups continued to use the second floor for meetings, however.
+Groups continued to use the second floor for meetings.
 Strangers Refuge Lodge Number 74 continued to meet there until it folded in 1979.
-The ground floor business stayed in the Abraham family until 1986.
+The ground-floor business stayed in the Abraham family until 1986.
 The building came under city ownership and shortly after 2006 was renovated into New Richland's public library.